BlockToolBox/automatedtrading/README.md

 **Play with:**
 - Gas
 - Trying multiple swaps
-- Enhancing code to inculde a swarm (right now set at 1 wallet, expand this to 30 for best results!)
+- Enhancing code to include a swarm (right now set at 1 wallet, expand this to 30 for best results!)
 - Add a reverse swap (Sell)